softwaresaved/international-survey/survey_creation/de_17/texts/welcome_message.md

 The survey is hosted on Limesurvey servers in Germany and respects the provisions of the [Data Protection Act](https://www.gov.uk/data-protection/the-data-protection-act).
 These records are anonymised and access is strictly protected and granted to the main researchers only.
 The results of the survey will be released publicly but only after they have been processed to ensure that individual respondents can not be identified.
 The results will be released under a [Creative Commons by attribution, non-commercial licence](https://creativecommons.org/licenses/by-nc/2.5/scotland/).

-If you would like more information about the research or about the data collection, please contact [Olivier Philippe](mailto:olivier.philippe@soton.ac.uk).
+If you would like more information about the research or about the data collection, please contact [Martin Hammitzsch](mailto:martin.hammitzsch@gfz-potsdam.de) or [Stephan Janosch](mailto:janosch@mpi-cbg.de>).

 If you have a concern or would like to make a complaint, please contact [Simon Hettrick](mailto:s.hettrick@software.ac.uk).